webix-hub/gitbook-webix-jet/basic/views.md

 }
 ```

 The next segment of the URL (after _bigview_) will instruct the app, which view to load as a subview.
 Based on the URL, the view file will be located, the related view will be loaded, and the corresponding view module will be rendered as a subview.

-You can show subviews by changing the URL, for example:
+For example:

 ```
 //load views/myview.js